effector/patronum/src/pending/readme.md

 ### Motivation

 This overload allows to read pending state of created effects in the domain.
-It is usef when you want to show loading state of the whole application.
+It is useful when you want to show loading state of the whole application.

 ### Formulae